Master of Computer Science

 Duration: two years part-time

 An Australian bachelor’s degree in a relevant discipline* with at least a credit (60 per cent) average, or equivalent qualification approved by the faculty.

 * Relevant disciplines include: any degree in a STEM discipline or degrees that have mathematics, business analytics, scientific or critical thinking, or problem solving.

 Entry level 2: 48 credit points to complete

 Duration: 1.4 years part-time

-A Monash University Graduate Certificate of Computer Science, with at least a credit (60 per cent) average.
+A Monash University Graduate Certificate of Computer Science, with at least a credit (60 per cent) average or equivalent.

 Entry level 3: 24 points to complete